MarcL/marclittlemore.com/_posts/talks/2018-02-06-bbc-account-engineering-excellence-at-strictly-scale.md

 thumbnail: /images/thumbnails/social/bbc-account-engineering-excellence-at-strictly-scale-thumb.jpg
 categories:
     - talks
 description: "How do you build a culture of engineering excellence within a development team?
-How does do you ensure code quality for applications that get used by millions of people as soon as they're deployed to your production environment?
+How do you ensure code quality for applications that get used by millions of people as soon as they're deployed to your production environment?
 Learn more in this talk."
 speakerDeckId: "8f81c921e7c449999eeb8508c0355203"
 ---